ohscar/rmalloc/doc/paper/introduction.rst

 .. <REF: list of page sizes>.

-On operating systems where programs' memory are protected from each other, meaning no application can overwrite any other application's memory, the page addresses are virtual and therefore a look-up table mapping virtual (page) address to physical memory is required, such that each process has its own look-up table.
+On operating systems where programs' memory are protected from each other, meaning no application can overwrite any other application's memory, the page addresses are virtual and therefore a kernel-space -- the operating mode of the operating system where the kernel and hardware drivers run -- look-up table mapping virtual (page) address to physical memory is required, such that each process has its own look-up table.
 Since the processor needs to keep track of each page and to which part of memory it is mapped, the resulting look-up table will be very large if a small page size is used.
 These can then be written to disk (*swapped out*) when system memory becomes full and the pages are not in use by the application owning the page, based on a recent-used algorithm.
 The algorithm varies depeding on operating system and use case.
 In the worst case, the last page in a series of requested pages is largely unused, causing 4096-1 bytes to go to waste.
 Keeping the page size small lowers waste and therefore internal fragmentation.
 Increasing the page size can be tempting to reduce the size of the look-up table, but this comes at the cost of fragmentation.
 In some architectures, the operating system can increase the page size (so-called "huge pages" in Linux terminology, other operating systems use different names).

 .. raw:: comment-reference